Ngorongoro Conservation Area Facts, Entrance Fees, Tours, Reviews, Map, Photos & Videos

 Ngorongoro Conservation Area Attractions: Things to see

 Ngorongoro Conservation Area Attractions: Things to see; The Ngorongoro Conservation Area is a massive, pristine preserve that is home to some of the world’s densest concentrations of animals in addition to stunning scenery, mountains, the world’s biggest unbroken crater, and evidence of human evolution.
 You’ll never believe it until you see it for yourself.

 The Ngorongoro Conservation Area is most famous for the Ngorongoro Crater, the largest unfilled volcanic caldera in the world.
 It has the highest concentration of species in the Ngorongoro Conservation Area and is the largest and most beautiful of the craters there.
 Due to its stunning natural beauty, it is also considered one of Africa’s Seven Wonders.
 Over twenty-five thousand animals, including the “big five” (elephants, buffalo, rhinoceroses, lions, and leopards), call the Ngorongoro Crater home.
 Hippos, hyenas, warthogs, zebras, elands, gazelles, and wildebeests are just few of the other creatures that inhabit this crater.
 This makes Ngorongoro Crater a prime location in Tanzania for viewing wildlife, especially the “big five.”

-What to see (attractions) in the Ngorongoro Conservation Area
+Things to do in Ngorongoro Conservation Area

-Best time to visit Ngorongoro Crater
+Best Time to Visit the Ngorongoro Crater